The Surprising Truth About Conditional Love

 Myth 5: Conditional love is draining.

 On the contrary, conditional love is actually very energizing.
 It’s a way of investing in relationships that make you feel valued, respected, and appreciated.
 It’s also a way of saying no to relationships that don’t bring you joy.
-When you love conditionally, it means not investing in relationships that drain you or energy by negatively impacting you mentally, emotionally, or physically.
+When you love conditionally, it means not investing in relationships that drain your energy by negatively impacting you mentally, emotionally, or physically.
 If you are with the right partner, conditional love won’t be draining for them, either.
-Even though it involves setting standards, your partner will want to meet your expectations because they value you and the relationship.
-And if your partner does find it draining to meet your expectations, then it’s a sign that you are incompatible on a fundamental level.
+Even though it involves honoring standards, your partner will want to meet your expectations because they value you and the relationship.
+And if your partner does find it exhausting to meet your expectations, then it might be a sign that you are incompatible on a fundamental level.
 In short, conditional love is not only empowering, but it can also bring up the energy in a relationship.

 Myth 6: Conditional love requires perfection.